directus/directus/.changeset/young-phones-shop.md

 "@directus/app": patch
 ---

-Show first and last pages on pagination of relationship interfaces
+Added first and last page buttons to pagination in relational interfaces